Venture Michigan Fund

 How does Venture Michigan Fund spend its money?

 Venture Michigan Fund directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Venture Michigan Fund tax-deductible?